 - Deal with the Devil: It's established in Constantine that he offers service to humans in exchange for their souls.

-- Greater-Scope Villain: Of Constantine specifically the episodes "The Devil's Vinyl", where a Vinyl with his voice recorded on it drives people to kill themselves, and "waiting For The Man", where one of his follower sacrifices little girls to him.
+- Greater-Scope Villain: Of Constantine, especially the episodes "The Devil's Vinyl", where a vinyl with his voice recorded on it drives people to kill themselves, and "Waiting for the Man", where one of his followers sacrifices little girls to him.

 - Good Wings, Evil Wings: Unsurprisingly, his pair of wings has a utterly demonic appearance.

-- The Red Baron: His epithet is the First of the Fallen.
+- Red Baron: His epithet is the First of the Fallen.

 - Fallen Angel: The first one to fall in fact.